Best Travel Cards for Australians (2026): Up Bank vs Wise vs Revolut vs YouTrip

 Limitations

-• ASIC regulated but no government deposit guarantee
+• Not a bank — no government FCS deposit guarantee

 Strengths